mhubii/navigation/README.md

 yarpserver --write
 ```

-Open gazebo with root access so that the irobot plugin can be used to steer the robot with W/A/S/D/LEFT/RIGHT.
+Open gazebo with root access so that the vehicle plugin can be used to steer the robot with W/A/S/D/LEFT/RIGHT.
 In another terminal type:

 ```
 sudo -s